LinkClinton/Code-Red/Documents/RenderPass.md

 - `StencilLoad` : operator for stencil.
 - `StencilStore` : operator for stencil.

-The second parameter of render pass constructer is `color`, a struct of `Attachment`.
-It describe the property of frame buffer's render target.
+The second parameter of render pass constructer is `colors`, an array of `Attachment`.
+It describe the property of frame buffer's render targets.
 The third parameter of render pass constructer is `depth`, a struct of `Attachment`.
 It describe the property of frame buffer's depth stencil.

+### Attachment Index

+The index of attachment is used for multi-render target.
+If you have two color attachments and one depth attachments.
+The first two attachments are color attachments and the last is depth attachments.

+The first color attachment and color clear value will used for first render target in frame buffer, the second for second.

 ### Begin Render Pass

 When we begin a render pass, we need to set a render pass and a frame buffer.
 The frame buffer's format must be same as format of render pass's attachments.
 If we do not have depth stencil buffer, the depth stencil attachment can be `std::nullopt`.

 After setting a render pass and frame buffer, we will translate the layout of render target or depth stencil to `InitialLayout`.
-If the `Load` is clear, we will use the `GpuRenderPass::getClear` to get clear value and clear the render target or depth stencil.
+If the `Load` is clear, we will use the `GpuRenderPass::clearColor()` or `GpuRenderPass::clearDepth()` to get clear value and clear the render target or depth stencil.

 ### End Render Pass

 When we do not need to render to the frame buffer we set at begin, we need to end a render pass.
 And we will translate the layout of render target or depth stencil to `FinalLayout`.